Transparency Statement 2021

 - to help reduce the risk of firm failure.

 To enable us to meet our responsibilities we have been granted rights of access to relevant information and people within the Firm.
-We have met regularly with relevant partners including the Ethics Partner, Chair of the Professional Standards Committee (PSC), Head of Audit, the Board and in addition other partners, service directors and staff.
-These meetings have enabled us to gain sufficient understanding to allow us to undertake our oversight.
+We have met regularly with relevant Partners, Directors and Staff including the:

 As INEs we have attended the firm’s Board and Partner meetings which together provide the opportunity to observe, understand and where required, to independently challenge, aspects of the firm’s operation.